u7630991/Cylinder-pose-estimation-with-stereo-camera/README.md

-# Cylinder localization using Stereo camera and phase-shift pattern projection
+# Cylinder localization and pose estimation using Stereo camera

 ## Overview
 * Estimate the pose of the center of a cylinder in the base frame coordinates of the robot arm